 Dr. Tan is an applied econometrician with research interests in the fields of inequality and mobility, global health, economic growth & development, and econometrics.
 His interest in health economics is driven by the importance of health (especially, early childhood health) on the accumulation of human capital that, in turn, has deep implications for economic growth, inequality, and mobility.
 His recent research has investigated the long-run impact of early health shocks on later life cognitive development and mental health outcomes in a variety of settings (China, Ghana, India, Indonesia, and Mexico).
 Dr. Tan has also made substantive contributions to econometric theory.
 He has taught macroeconomics and econometrics at the Ph.D. level and currently teaches the core advanced macroeconomics course, as well as a course on advanced program evaluation methods, in the MSAEPA program.

 Dr. Tan is an Associate Editor for the China Economic Review.
 He is also a member of the Human Capital and Economic Opportunity Global Working Group (HCEO) of the Becker Friedman Institute for Research in Economics, University of Chicago, and is also a Senior Fellow of the Rimini Center for Economic Analysis (RCEA) in Italy as well as a member of the scientific committee of the RCEA's Economic Growth Study Group.
-Dr. Tan is also a referee for numerous journals and grant agencies, including the National Science Foundation, the Economic and Social Research Council (UK), and the Social Sciences and Humanities Research Council (Canada).
+Dr. Tan is also a referee for numerous journals and has evaluated proposals for prestigious grant agencies, including the National Science Foundation, the Economic and Social Research Council (UK), and the Social Sciences and Humanities Research Council (Canada).

 Inequality & Mobility